 Natural bodies of water, such as beaches, are great to play, swim, and cool off on a hot sunny day.
 Since it is a natural body of water, the conditions and quality of the water can change quickly due to rain, wind, waves and waterfowl.
 These factors can change the level of bacteria in the water to the point where it can make you sick.
 Visit our page on Beaches for information on what to look for before entering a natural body of water.

-Backyard Pools and Spas
+Backyard pools and spas

 Thinking about renting your backyard pool/spa?
 Or using it for business/commercial purposes?
 Please see Short-Term Residential Swimming Pool Rentals by Private Homeowners guidance form available on the Ontario Ministry of Health website.